 Always Be Contributing

-The more often you are contributing to your investment account, the more opportunities there are for tax loss harvesting.
-Most downturns are short term so if you invest more often; you can capture more of them.
+The more often you are contributing to your investment account, the more opportunities there are for tax-loss harvesting.
+Most downturns are short-term losses so if you invest more often; you can capture more of them.

 Switch Back Strategy

-To employ a switch back strategy, you tax loss harvest ETF A and switch to ETF B. But you actually prefer ETF A so after letting enough time pass to avoid a wash sale, you switch back to ETF A.
+To employ a switch back strategy, you harvest losses ETF A and switch to ETF B. But you prefer ETF A so after letting enough time pass to avoid a wash sale, you switch back to ETF A.

 The Bottom Line

-We want to save as much as we can when it comes to paying taxes (and interest).
+We want to help you have a lower tax bill and save as much as we can when it comes to paying taxes (and interest).
+Without tax-loss harvesting, you can have long-term losses with your investments.
 If you had to do your own TLH, it wouldn’t be worth the time it takes but because there are investment platforms that do it for you, be sure to seek them out.

 Leon Russian Imperial Stout: A beer made with marshmallow, chocolate and graham crackers.